 There are a few types of psoriasis.
 While some are similar, they can also have different symptoms and treatments.
 Each type affects a different area of your body.

 Knowing which kind of psoriasis you have helps you and your doctor make a treatment plan.
 Most people have only one type at a time.
 Sometimes, after your symptoms go away, a new form of psoriasis may crop up.

 What Triggers Different Types of Psoriasis?

 In general, most types of psoriasis result from the same triggers:

 Other things that may trigger psoriasis include:

-Here's how you can spot the 7 types of psoriasis and what you can do to treat them.
+Here's how you can spot the seven types of psoriasis and what you can do to treat them.

-Plaque psoriasis causes raised, inflamed, red skin covered with silvery, white scales.
+The symptoms of plaque psoriasis include raised, inflamed, red skin covered with silvery, white scales.
+On darker skin, the patches may be purplish with gray scales.
 These patches may itch and burn.
 It can appear anywhere on your body, but it often pops up in these areas:

 - Lower back

 Guttate psoriasis causes small, pink-red spots on your skin.
+On darker skin, the spots may be purplish.
 They often appear on your: